 NightSky is a curious game.
-Once again treading the blurred line between games and art, this Nintendo eShop release from NICALiS is described by the publisher as “an ambient gameplay experience unlike any other.”
+Once again treading the blurred line between games and art, this Nintendo eShop release from Nicalis is described by the publisher as “an ambient gameplay experience unlike any other.”

-Atmosphere is an immediate accomplishment here, experimental jazz musician Chris Schlarb’s soundtrack fusing with the game’s explorative styling to arrive at a commendable whole.
+The atmosphere is an immediate accomplishment here, experimental jazz musician Chris Schlarb’s soundtrack fusing with the game’s explorative styling to arrive at a commendable whole.
 Coupled with responsive physics, navigating through NightSky’s worlds proves memorable.

 Apparent simplicity soon becomes confounded by more complex puzzles, the game introducing new mechanics at regular intervals that allow you to surpass obstacles.

-Your progression through the game’s 2D planes soon involving use of the sphere’s abilities as necessary, which govern accelerate, brake, or reverse gravity.
+Your progression through the game’s 2D planes soon involving the use of the sphere’s abilities as necessary, which govern accelerate, brake, or reverse gravity.